jrsbaum/KingdomofKatsamany/README.md

 # KingdomofKatsamany
-## Game project to improve and show my skills in .net development.
+## This is a Console RPG made to improve and show you my skills in .NET development.